Join us for an exceptional week-end

 Force majeure

 Swing It Brussels reserves itself the right to cancel the event or part of the event due to causes beyond its reasonable control, including but not limited to war, strikes or labor disputes, embargoes, government orders, lockdown or any force majeure event.
-In this case, the event will not be postponed nor reimbursed.
+In this case, the event may not be postponed nor reimbursed.

 Legal notice